mjordan/bagit_indexer/README.md

 Features that may be desirable in a tool based on this proof of concept include:

+- [x] On adding new Bags to the input directory, index them automatically.
-- [ ] On moving Bags to a different storage location, update their "bag_location" values in the Elasticsearch index
+- [ ] On moving Bags to a different storage location, or renamig them, update their "bag_location" values in the Elasticsearch index
+- [ ] On replacing (updating) Bags, update their records in the Elasticsearch index
+- [ ] On deleting Bags, replace their records in the Elasticsearch index with a tombstone
 - [ ] Add the ability to index specific data files within the Bags, to assist in discovery and management
 - [x] On indexing, validate the Bags index any validation errors in Elasticsearch
 - [x] On indexing, generate a SHA-1 or other checksum of the serialized Bag itself and add it to the Elasticsearch index, to assist in bit-level integrity checking of the Bag itself